Nima-Khodabandelou/Notes/README.md

 	 }
 	}
 ##
-compile-time polymorphism (static binding, early binding, or overloading)
+- compile-time polymorphism (static binding, early binding, or overloading)

 	(object type determined/call to method resolved) at compile-time -> fast execution
 ##
-runtime polymorphism (dynamic binding, late binding, overriding, dynamic method dispatch)
+- runtime polymorphism (dynamic binding, late binding, overriding, dynamic method dispatch)

 	(object type determined/call to overridden method resolved) at runtime.
 ##
+- overridden method

-an overridden method called through reference variable of superclass. determination of the method to be called is based on object being referred to by reference variable.
+	called through reference variable of superclass

+	determination of the method to be called is based on object being referred to by reference variable.

 	ex:
 	class Bike{